Please read the agreement below completely and then click on the service agreement checkbox to accept services.

 Faculty or teaching staff requiring DVDs, lecture video files in custom formats, or post-production services should make arrangements with the Media Production Center (MPC) in advance of the recording.

-Lecture videos for every course are removed from the server 10 days after the end of the term.
-If instructors wish to maintain an archival copy, they should download the recordings from the Lecture Video Tool, when the videos are available.
+Lecture videos for every course are removed from the server one year after the end of the term.
+If instructors wish to maintain an archival copy, they should contact email@example.com to obtain a digital file.